-- 1. Support maintenance, investment, and redevelopment of residential neighborhoods to maintain livability and desirability. - 2.
+- 1. Support maintenance and investment, of residential neighborhoods to maintain livability and desirability. - 2.
 Ensure land use pattern changes are compatible, and use design and buffers to appropriately transition to existing development patterns. - 3.
-Support the transformation of mixed use areas into pedestrian-oriented environments that take advantage of views, access, and use of nearby lakes. - 4.
-Encourage improvement and redevelopment of existing commercial areas to enhance available services, provide employment opportunities, and expand the tax base.
-Support investment through close coordination with the business community and property owners, as well as provide when feasible, City assistance through HRA activities, tax increment financing, and public improvements. - Maintain the area around and along Shoreline Drive and Commerce Boulevard as the focus of Mound's commercial activity with a mixture of retail, offices, services, and entertainment. - Promote shoreland management practices that are reflective of Mound's existing land use patterns and consistent with Minnesota Department of Natural Resources regulations. - Support preservation of historic sites by public, private and/or partnerships by directing interesting parties to existing resources at the local, state, and federal levels. - 8.
-Ensure that the design of new development and redevelopment projects protect any significant cultural, historic and/or archaeological features. - Ensure that new development and redevelopment projects on sites with sensitive natural features, such as poor soils, high ground water, poor drainage, or steep slopes, are properly managed to prevent potential hazards to the site and/or adjacent properties.
+Encourage improvement, lifecycle/condition renewal, and infill development of existing commercial areas to enhance available services, provide employment opportunities, and expand the tax base.
+Support investment through close coordination with the business community and property owners, as well as provide when feasible, City assistance through HRA activities, tax increment financing, and public improvements. - Maintain the area around and along Shoreline Drive and Commerce Boulevard as the focus of Mound's commercial activity with a mixture of retail, offices, services, and entertainment. - Promote shoreland management practices that are reflective of Mound's existing land use patterns and consistent with Minnesota Department of Natural Resources regulations. - Support preservation of historic sites by public, private and/or partnerships by directing interesting parties to existing resources at the local, state, and federal levels. - 7.
+Ensure that the design of new development and infill development projects protect any significant cultural, historic and/or archaeological features. - 8.
+Ensure that new development and infill development projects on sites with sensitive natural features, such as poor soils, high ground water, poor drainage, or steep slopes, are properly managed to prevent potential hazards to the site and/or adjacent properties. - Improve community appearance and promote a stronger tax base by maintenance, enforcement, and regular review of development and performance standards to accomplish high aesthetics and ensure durable, quality development.

-- 10. Improve community appearance and promote a stronger tax base by maintenance, enforcement, and regular review of development and performance standards to accomplish high aesthetics and ensure durable, quality development. - 11.
-Enhance the aesthetic character of the City's primary gateways, major roadway corridors, and community mixed use areas to increase community identify and a sense of place. - 12.
+- 10. Enhance the aesthetic character of the City's primary gateways, major roadway corridors, and community mixed use areas to increase community identify and a sense of place. - 11.
 Protect access to direct sunlight for solar energy systems and support development of distributed solar energy systems that are in keeping with the community's character.

 - 1. Update zoning map to establish consistency with the Future Land Use Plan. - 2.
 Develop new zoning districts for the Mixed Use Areas. - 3.
-Review the DNR's Heritage Database for information about endangered or threatened species in the vicinity of Mound. - Continue evaluation of site plans and development proposals for potential impacts to the community's natural resources and to identify potential mitigation actions. - 5.
+Review the DNR's Heritage Database for information about endangered or threatened species in the vicinity of Mound. - 4.
+Continue evaluation of site plans and development proposals for potential impacts to the community's natural resources and to identify potential mitigation actions. - 5.
 The City will identify ways to share information about native planting and shoreline restoration with property owners. - 6.
 The City Council, Planning Commission and Park, Open Space, and Docks Advisory Commission shall review and analyze publicly owned land to ensure that it is needed for public purposes.
 Parcels that are deemed to serve no current or future public purpose should be considered for removal from the City inventory and returned to the tax rolls. - 7.
 The City should consider making information available pertaining to design criteria for solar access. - 8.
 Examine the existing Zoning and Subdivision Ordinances to ensure that they adequately include solar energy protection measures. - 9.
 Prepare and implement signage plan to create uniform signage at all City entries.